BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </p> -pages 7-8 here but get from real book: https://yourbookshelf.net/wp-content/uploads/2024/01/Yourbookshelf-600-MY-SIDE-OF-THE-MOUNTAIN.pdf

 <p>
-It's said the people you meet in life may not remember your name or exactly what you said, but they'll always remember how you made them feel.
+It's said that the people you meet in life may not remember your name or exactly what you said, but they'll always remember how you made them feel.
 In the same way, I don't remember every detail from My Side of the Mountain, but I'll always remember how it made me feel.
 </p>